KhanRana/employees_database/README.md

  - Check for dulicate records and do not add if exist already
  - Allow user to change mutiple values
  - Have a more comprehensive database with other features such as secure entry etc.
+ - check for numeric values in names attributes

 * Your code must be placed in the `run.py` file
 * Your dependencies must be placed in the `requirements.txt` file